Legal

 (a) Waitlist data

-When you join the waitlist we collect your email address and a hidden source tag that records which page or campaign referred you, so we can understand where interest is coming from.
-We do not require any other information to join the waitlist.
+The only waitlist form on the site is the advertising cohort form on our Practice Growth page.
+When you submit it we collect your email address and a hidden source tag that records which page or campaign referred you, so we can understand where interest is coming from.
+We do not require any other information to join, and we do not collect waitlist data anywhere else on the site.

-To run a coaching practice, a coach stores information about their own clients inside Slide Practice.
-This can include client names, email addresses, phone numbers, session notes, bookings, and payment records the coach enters.
-This data belongs to the coach and is entered and controlled by the coach.
-We hold and process it on the coach's behalf as described in section 5.
+To run a practice, a practitioner stores information about their own clients inside Slide Practice.
+This can include client names, email addresses, phone numbers, session notes, bookings, and payment records the practitioner enters.
+This data belongs to the practitioner and is entered and controlled by the practitioner.
+We hold and process it on the practitioner's behalf as described in section 5.

 (d) Session recordings, audio, video, and transcripts

-When a recording is uploaded by a coach, or captured by Auto-Join (a bot that joins a Zoom, Google Meet, or Microsoft Teams call and records it, only when the coach enables it for that specific session), we process the resulting video, audio, and transcript in order to store the session and, where the coach asks for it, to generate an AI recap as described in section 6.
+When a recording is uploaded by a practitioner, or captured by Auto Join (a bot that joins a Zoom, Google Meet, or Microsoft Teams call and records it, only when the practitioner enables it for that specific session), we process the resulting video, audio, and transcript in order to store the session and, where the practitioner asks for it, to generate an AI recap as described in section 6.

 (e) Usage data and server logs